-A global phone book can be defined in $Services \rightarrow IPBX \rightarrow IPBX Services \rightarrow Phonebook$.
-The phone book can be used from the XiVO Client, from the phones directory look key if the phone is compatible and are used to set the Caller ID for incoming calls.
+Phone books can be defined in $Services \rightarrow IPBX \rightarrow IPBX Services \rightarrow Phonebook$.
+The phone books can be used from the XiVO Client, from the phones directory look key if the phone is compatible and are used to set the Caller ID for incoming calls.